mirsaeedi/octokit.net.bot/README.md

 services.Configure<GitHubOption>(Configuration.GetSection("github"));
 ```

 The **GitHubOption** nelongs to Octokit.Bot and holds the required information.

 # Event Handlers

 To implement an event handler you should create a class that inherits from **IHookHandler**.
+The following Handler is going to Handle [_IssueCommentEvent_](https://developer.github.com/v3/activity/events/types/#issuecommentevent).
+Using the _GetPayload()_ method of _EventContext_ you can query the payload with the same structure defined by GitHub.
+Since the access is provided dynamically, intellisense is not available in your IDE.

 ```C#
 public class IssueCommentEventHandler : IHookHandler